Cloud Native Organization Components

 Each component or resource in an organization may need to employ its own strategy to enable strong authentication and transition to passwordless.
 A Cloud Native Organization is uniquely positioned to take advantage of modern capabilities which are outlined in the following sections.

-Microsoft has enabled capabilities in Office 365, Windows 10, and Azure AD federated applications to allow for strong multi-factor credentials to be provided in the form of FIDO2 security keys such as the YubiKey.
+Microsoft has enabled capabilities in Microsoft 365, Windows, and Azure AD federated applications to allow for strong multi-factor credentials to be provided in the form of either a FIDO2 security key or a PIV-compatible smart card, both of which are supported by the YubiKey.

 Deploying FIDO2 security keys is among the strongest MFA methods available to secure systems and applications.
 Enabling sign-in with security keys such as the YubiKey not only enhances security but also significantly reduces friction for the employee.
 The employees no longer need to remember username and password for any application that supports this credential.
 The YubiKey is now the credential.

-If your organization has already federated your applications with your Azure AD tenant, the applications will now instantly be capable of passwordless sign-in.
-This includes Microsoft applications and services like Office 365, thousands of SaaS applications in the Azure AD Application Gallery, and many other SaaS applications not registered in the Azure AD Application Gallery including your organization's own custom applications.
-The Office 365 or Azure AD administrators simply need to enable this capability.
+If your organization has already federated your applications with your Azure AD tenant, the applications will now instantly be capable of phishing-resistant authentication.
+This includes Microsoft applications and services like Microsoft 365, thousands of SaaS applications in the Azure AD Application Gallery, and many other SaaS applications not registered in the Azure AD Application Gallery including your organization's own custom applications.
+The Microsoft 365 or Azure AD administrators simply need to enable this capability.
 Your organization's developers and application administrators do not have to modify their application to enable passwordless sign in if the application is already federated with Azure AD.

 During the initial campaign to use passwordless, also encourage users at the same time to register the same YubiKeys as tokens for TOTP to support applications that may not yet support FIDO2 passwordless.
-Monitor the usage of passwordless sign-in as your campaign rolls through the organization.
-If you aren't seeing a significant adoption of users leveraging passwordless sign-in, then collect feedback from those user populations to understand why users are not adopting passwordless sign-in before you start requiring MFA.
+Monitor the usage of phishing-resistant authentication as your campaign rolls through the organization.
+If you aren't seeing a significant adoption of users leveraging phishing-resistant authentication, then collect feedback from those user populations to understand why users are not adopting passwordless sign-in before you start requiring MFA.

 Secure the admins by enforcing MFA